 Saying ‘yes’ to baptism gave Jon a true understanding of what it means to be a child of God.

-Saying ‘yes’ to one simple prayer brought new life with Jesus.
+Saying ‘yes’ to one simple prayer helped Neal experience a new, Jesus-centered life.

-Saying ‘yes’ to the Lord has brought hope and joy.
+Saying ‘yes’ to Jesus brought hope and joy into Betty's life.

 Chris and John's Story

 Chris and John were healed by the Holy Spirit after saying ‘yes’ to prayer.Read More